ValenciaDmonte/NyayaBot/README.md

 **⚠️ Disclaimer: NyayaBot provides legal information, not legal advice.
 Always consult a qualified lawyer for your specific situation.**

 ---
+This already looks great—you just need clean spacing + consistent structure to make it **README-ready and super readable** 😄✨ Here’s a polished version:

+---

-## 🚀**Features**
+## 🚀 Features

+---

-⚖️ **Legal Help in Your Language**
+### ⚖️ Legal Help in Your Language

-NyayaBot allows users to ask legal questions in multiple Indian languages including Hindi, Tamil, Telugu, Bengali, Marathi, Kannada, and English.
+NyayaBot allows users to ask legal questions in multiple Indian languages including **Hindi, Tamil, Telugu, Bengali, Marathi, Kannada, and English**.

-No legal jargon barriers—get answers in the language you’re most comfortable with.
+No legal jargon barriers — get answers in the language you’re most comfortable with.

+---

-📚 **Grounded in Verified Indian Law**
+### 📚 Grounded in Verified Indian Law

-Unlike generic AI tools, NyayaBot provides answers strictly based on official Indian legal sources.
+Unlike generic AI tools, NyayaBot provides answers strictly based on **official Indian legal sources**.

 Each response includes:

-📖 Exact Act name
+* 📖 Exact **Act name**
-🔢 Section number
+* 🔢 **Section number**
-📅 Relevant amendments
+* 📅 Relevant **amendments**

-This ensures accuracy, reliability, and zero hallucination.
+This ensures **accuracy, reliability, and zero hallucination**.

+---

-🔍 **AI-Powered Legal Search**
+### 🔍 AI-Powered Legal Search

 NyayaBot intelligently searches across verified legal databases instead of the open internet.

 This enables:

-Precise legal interpretations
+* Precise legal interpretations
-Context-aware responses
+* Context-aware responses
-Faster resolution of queries
+* Faster resolution of queries

+---

-🧾 Get Cited Legal Answers
+### 🧾 Get Cited Legal Answers

 Every answer is backed by proper legal citations, making it useful for:

-📘 Students
+* 📘 Students
-⚖️ Legal professionals
+* ⚖️ Legal professionals
-🧠 Research work
+* 🧠 Research work

-No vague explanations—only fact-based legal insights.
+No vague explanations — only **fact-based legal insights**.

+---

-👩‍⚖️ **Find Nearby Lawyers**
+### 👩‍⚖️ Find Nearby Lawyers

-Based on your query, NyayaBot can recommend the nearest relevant lawyers using location-based suggestions.
+Based on your query, NyayaBot can recommend the **nearest relevant lawyers** using location-based suggestions.

-Helps bridge the gap between legal knowledge → legal action.
+Helps bridge the gap between **legal knowledge → legal action**.

+---

-📄 Explain Legal Notices Instantly
+### 📄 Explain Legal Notices Instantly

 Upload any legal notice and NyayaBot will:

-Break it down into simple language
+* Break it down into simple language
-Highlight key points
+* Highlight key points
-Explain implications clearly
+* Explain implications clearly

-All while ensuring privacy (documents are not stored).
+All while ensuring **privacy (documents are not stored)**.

+---

-🚨 **Instant Fraud Detection**
+### 🚨 Instant Fraud Detection

 NyayaBot analyzes suspicious legal notices and flags:

-❗ Fake claims
+* ❗ Fake claims
-⚠️ Inconsistencies
+* ⚠️ Inconsistencies
-💸 Potential scams
+* 💸 Potential scams

-So users don’t fall victim to legal fraud or intimidation tactics.
+So users don’t fall victim to **legal fraud or intimidation tactics**.

+---

-⚡ **Fast, Free & Accessible**
+### ⚡ Fast, Free & Accessible

-No phone number required
+* No phone number required
-Real-time responses
+* Real-time responses
-Designed for ease of use and accessibility
+* Designed for **ease of use and accessibility**

+---

 ## What It Does